kryptokrona/kryptokrona-docs/docs/Frequently-Asked-Questions.md

      ```

   Your wallet address is the address starting with `TRTL`, not your wallet filename.

   This error can also occur if the pool is having issues - try another pool and see if the error continues.

 Some users have experienced issues with their firewall or antivirus as well however, so perhaps try disabling these if you are experiencing this issue.

-#### Q: Can I lower the 2% fee taken by xmr-stak?
+#### Q: Can I lower the 2% fee taken by XMR-Stak?

-A: This is possible, however please note that these devs are independent from the TurtleCoin project and are doing some great work, so I would suggest leaving it as is.
+A: This is possible, however please note that these devs are independent from the TurtleCoin project and are doing some great work, so we would suggest leaving it as is.

-  If you do wish to change/remove the dev fee, you will have to compile xmr-stak yourself, they have instructions to do this on their [GitHub](https://github.com/fireice-uk/xmr-stak/blob/master/doc/compile.md), or you can check out the [Linux guide](XMR-Stak-Linux-Guide#ubuntu-16-04)
+  If you do wish to change/remove the dev fee, you will have to compile XMR-Stak yourself, they have instructions to do this on their [GitHub](https://github.com/fireice-uk/XMR-Stak/blob/master/doc/compile.md), or you can check out the [Linux guide](XMR-Stak-Linux-Guide#ubuntu-16-04)

-  Once you have downloaded the code, you need to change the file `donate-level.hpp` in the `xmr-stak/xmr-stak/` folder.
+  Once you have downloaded the code, you need to change the file `donate-level.hpp` in the `XMR-Stak/XMR-Stak/` folder.

-#### Q: I'm getting an error in xmr-stak: `MEMORY ALLOC FAILED: VirtualAlloc failed.
+#### Q: I'm getting an error in XMR-Stak: `MEMORY ALLOC FAILED: VirtualAlloc failed.
 Reboot might help`

-A: This is nothing to worry about, and is because xmr-stak failed to set up largepages.
+A: This is nothing to worry about, and is because XMR-Stak failed to set up largepages.

-This can slightly raise your hash rate, and xmr-stak attempts to set it up, but it needs a reboot to apply.
+This can slightly raise your hash rate, and XMR-Stak attempts to set it up, but it needs a reboot to apply.

 #### Q: I'm missing the file `vcruntime140.dll`.
 Where can I get this?

 A: Try installing this: <https://www.microsoft.com/en-us/download/details.aspx?id=52685>

-#### Q: When I run xmr-stak I get an error: "The application was unable to start correctly (0x000007b)"
+#### Q: When I run XMR-Stak I get an error: "The application was unable to start correctly (0x000007b)"

-A: Try installing this: <https://go.microsoft.com/fwlink/?LinkId=746572>
+A: Try installing this: <https://go.microsoft.com/fwlink/?LinkId=746572

 ## TurtleCoind / SimpleWallet Issues<a name="tcoind-simplewallet-issues"></a>

 #### Q: I'm seeing an error in TurtleCoind `Proof of work too weak for block...` and the syncing stopped.

 A: This occurs because of the blockchain forking, generally when one mining pool has a very large hashrate.
-T

   This can be fixed by re-syncing the correct blockchain from scratch.
 See the question below.

 #### Q: I'm getting a "corrupted blockchain" error like this?